mathieu-benoit/MyMonthlyBlogArticle.Bot/README.md

 You need to register first your Bot Application in https://apps.dev.microsoft.com.
 From there, you should get 2 values for the deployment process below: `Application Id` and `Application Secret`.

 TIPS: you could put these values in [Azure Key Vault](https://docs.microsoft.com/en-us/azure/key-vault/key-vault-whatis) for more security and to be able to automate more.
+You could then [access the key/values pairs by modifying the ARM Template accordingly](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-manager-keyvault-parameter).

 # Deploy